nuxt/image/docs/content/5.providers/directus.md

 ```

 ::alert{type="info"}
-Note that the `transform` parameter, as stated in the [Directus documentation](https://docs.directus.io/reference/files.html#advanced-transformations), is basically a list of lists.
+Note that the `transforms` parameter, as stated in the [Directus documentation](https://docs.directus.io/reference/files.html#advanced-transformations), is basically a list of lists.
 This is to facilitate the use of those sharp functions, like [`normalise`](https://sharp.pixelplumbing.com/api-operation#normalise), that would need multiple values in input: `transforms: [['normalise', 1, 99], ['blur', 4], ['negate']]`.
 ::